-For example, Low Voltage Code No. 13 appears as: blink-pause-blink-blink-blink-blink-long pause-repeat
+For example, Low Voltage Code No. 13 appears as: blink-pause-blink-blink-blink-long pause-repeat

-- 2. Pressing Stop again will stop the blinking. - A set of four blinks indicates shutdown due to a failure to start within the time allowed for cranking. - A set of five blinks indicates shutdown due to high levels of Carbon Monoxide (CO) in the vessel. - A set of seven blinks indicates shutdown due to a loss of raw water flow for engine and exhaust cooling.
+- 2. Pressing Stop again will stop the blinking. - A set of four blinks indicates shutdown due to a failure to start within the time allowed for cranking. - A set of five blinks indicates shutdown due to high levels of Carbon Monoxide (CO) in the vessel. - A set of six blinks indicates shutdown due to low or high engine oil level. - A set of seven blinks indicates shutdown due to a loss of raw water flow for engine and exhaust cooling.